How To Provide Your Artwork For Foil Print

 #3 - Provide your design as a vector for the smoothest output (will also take bitmap however this can produce jagged edges on foil).

 #4 - It's always best to be supplied as PDF since all your images and fonts will be embedded.
 If this isn't possible, an embedded AI is also suitable.
-Get in touch if you're not sure.
+But do get in touch if you're not sure.